KhronosGroup/SYCL_Reference/source/iface/command-group-handler.rst

   void single_task(sycl::kernel syclKernel);

 Defines and invokes a kernel function.
+See :ref:`stream-example` for usage.

 .. _handler-parallel_for: